Building Process Flowcharts

-What is necessary for a pool permit?The City of Roswell as a packet of information specifically for pools, there are different requirements for a private pools vs. public pools.
-Private pools require a permit and compliance with the Standard Swimming Pool Code while a public pool requires approval with Fulton County regulations as well an approval and permits with the City of Roswell.
+What is necessary for a pool permit?The City of Roswell has a packet of information specifically for pools, there are different requirements for a private pools vs. public pools.
+Private pools require a permit and compliance with the Standard Swimming Pool Code while a public pool requires approval with Fulton County regulations as well as approval and permits with the City of Roswell.
 Approval stamps from Fulton County are required on the pool drawings prior to submission to the City of Roswell.

 Do I need the insulation installed for my rough-in inspection?

 No, the insulation cannot be installed for the rough-in inspection; it is considered a visual obstruction and is conducted after the rough-in.

 Do you accept pictures in lieu of inspections?No.

 What are the requirements for windows with the model energy code?For new construction, windows are required to display the NFRC label with a U-factor of 0.50 or less and a SHGC not to exceed 0.30.